wyc23/Apollo_COPT/README.md

     - training: `LEARNING_RATE`, `NB_EPOCHS`, `BATCH_SIZE`, `WEIGHT_NORM`.
     - inference: $k_0$, $k_1$, $\Delta$, `ITERATION_TIME`.
 - Need more advance GNN network
-    - currently we use 2 layer GNN from PS based on the paper repo
+    - currently we use 2 layer GNN from PS based on the paper repo.
 - Need more training data
     - in the paper, the author claims using 240 instances for training, which may not be enough.